cerita/fend-arcade-game/README.md

 # Classic Arcade Game Clone Project

+# H1 How To Play
-Use the arrow keys to move your player across the screen.
-Don't touch the bugs!
+Use the arrow keys to move your player across the screen, to the water.
+Don't touch the bugs (*gross*) or you'll have to start all over.